Outline

 - Frequently Asked Questions

 Choosing the right legal structure is essential for foreign companies expanding into Singapore.
-Deciding between a branch office and a subsidiary company impacts your customer reach, operational flexibility, tax exposure, and compliance obligations.
+Deciding between a branch office and a subsidiary company directly affects customer reach, operational flexibility, tax exposure, and compliance obligations in Singapore.

 To make an informed decision, foreign companies must evaluate: